Skip to content

 Let your people in.

-If you have not yet let your closest friends or family into the questions and pain you are carrying, invite them in.
+• Let your closest friends or family into the questions and pain you are carrying.
+You do not have to have answers first.

-If you do not yet have a therapist and a coach, find one.
+• If you do not yet have a therapist, find one.
+This is not a luxury.
+It is infrastructure.

 Once you have resourced yourself and found some solid ground, it is time to explore how to take care of your people.